EleutherAI/lm-evaluation-harness/docs/interface.md

 # Setting `task_manager` to the one above is optional and should generally be done
 # if you want to include tasks from paths other than ones in `lm_eval/tasks`.
-# `simple_evaluate` will instantiate its own task_manager is the it is set to None here.
+# `simple_evaluate` will instantiate its own task_manager if it is set to None here.
 results = lm_eval.simple_evaluate( # call simple_evaluate
     model=lm_obj,
     tasks=["taskname1", "taskname2"],